 Meal plan requirements and eligibility depend on which residence hall you live in and your year on campus.

-- Evans-Kimmell and Oropeza halls: All first-year students are required to purchase the 19-meal plan.
-Students in their second year and beyond are required to purchase a meal plan, but may choose the 19-, 10, or 5-meal plans.
+- Kalbfleisch Hall, Evans-Kimmell, Oropeza halls, and Summit Hall: All first-year students are required to purchase the 19-meal plan.
+Students in their second year and beyond are required to purchase a meal plan, but may choose the 19-, 10-, or 5-meal plans.

 - Warrior Row A and B, Yergens-Rogers Hall: Residents are not required to purchase a meal plan, but may choose any of the meal plans or meal cards if they wish.

 Students not participating in a meal plan may purchase single meals from our dining hall or items from our retail locations which include Kachmann Cafe, Max’s Bistro, and Central Grounds.
 Payment options include cash, credit or your student ID card.
-To add money to your student ID card, visit Campus OneCard or visit the Business Office.
+To add money to your student ID card, visit Campus OneCard or visit Student Financial Services.
 Parents, relatives, or even friends may upload money onto your ID card as long as they know your ID number.